lakshmikolluru/web102_prework/README.md

-# WEB102 Prework - *Sea Monster Crowdfunding*
+# WEB102 Prework - *Game Harbor*

 Submitted by: **Lakshmi Kolluru**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Game Harbor** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **4** hours spent in total